 For the relief by claim method, the contribution is paid gross and tax relief is claimed through self-assessment.

 Typically, retirement annuity contracts accept personal and third-party contributions using this method.
 HMRC guidance does allow retirement annuity contracts to accept contributions using the relief at source method but a provider would need to allow this in practice.

 If an individual’s earnings are below £3,600pa and they have a retirement annuity contract to which they make gross contributions, then they will only be able to claim tax relief on up to 100% of their earnings.
 If an individual has no earnings, then they will be unable to claim tax relief on any pension contributions they make.

 3. Relief at source

-Typically, personal pension and stakeholder arrangements accept personal and third party contributions using the relief at source method.
-Where personal contributions are paid through salary, the net contribution is deducted from net pay after income tax is calculated.
+Typically, personal pension and stakeholder arrangements accept personal and third-party contributions using the relief at source method.
+Where personal contributions are deducted from earnings by the employer, the net contribution is collected from pay after income tax is deducted.
+This is important, otherwise the personal contributions will receive tax relief twice.
 So, this is different from the net pay method used for occupational pension schemes.

-Here’s a comparison of both methods assuming an employee earns £2,000 gross per month and all their income is subject to 20% basic rate tax.
+Here’s a comparison of both methods for a ‘rest of the UK’ taxpayer assuming they are an employee earning £2,000 gross per month and all their income is subject to 20% basic rate tax.